mpechner/Security-Camera/README.md

 ![Prototype](https://github.com/mpechner/Security-Camera/wiki/images/prototype.jpg)

+# Fast & Dirty for the impatient and knowledgeable
+* setup AWS Credentials
+* PIR output is off pin 11 by default.
+* enable the camera
+* copy security-camera.py where you want it.
+Make it executable.
+* copy security-camera.service to /etc/systemd/system.
+Edit it to point your S3 bucket. enable, start, reload.

 # First Pass 8/5/2018
 Prototype Done.
 Probably spent more time working on the wiki than coding.
 I did waste time not knowing the Pi IR camera has a different setup.
 My first systemd service.
 I'm an old school init.d guy.
 AWS Linux has not forced the issue yet and I still have most Centos 6 systems.